mikedjgreen/MSP4_art_sales/README.md

 If this section grows too long, you may want to split it off into a separate file and link to it from here.

+---
 ## Deployment

+### Initial Heroku App Creation

+Heroku app name is msp4-art-sales.

+It is connected to a django postgres database service.

 This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).